What Sets Them Apart

 Workflow initiation follows opposite models.
 Symphony operates as a background daemon that continuously polls issue trackers — currently Linear — for new work items, automatically spawning coding agents when tickets appear.
 This pull-based model means Symphony runs autonomously without developer intervention once configured.
 Agent Orchestrator uses a push-based model initiated by the ao start command, which reads the codebase and backlog to decompose work into parallelizable tasks on demand.

 Agent isolation strategies differ in granularity.
 Symphony assigns one agent per issue with a dedicated working directory, git branch, and context window, following a strict lifecycle from Todo through In Progress, Human Review, Merging, to Done.
-Agent Orchestrator creates isolated git worktrees for each parallel agent, enabling up to 30+ concurrent agents working on different aspects of the same feature with coordinated merge conflict resolution.
+Agent Orchestrator creates isolated git worktrees for parallel coding-agent sessions, using branch/workspace separation and feedback routing so CI failures, review comments, and merge conflicts return to the right session before humans merge the work.

 CI integration reveals different maturity levels.
 Agent Orchestrator has deep CI awareness — when a build fails, it injects failure logs directly into the relevant agent session for autonomous fixing, and when code review comments arrive, it routes them to the appropriate agent with full context.
 Symphony generates proof-of-work artifacts before landing code but relies on the standard PR review process rather than autonomous CI remediation.